-Stories For Caregivers is an initiative developed by The Coup Company to generate awareness about caregiving through the creation of original web series that showcase the inspiring work of caregivers across Canada.
+Produced by Bannister Bergen with the participation of TELUS Fund, Stories for Caregivers is an initiative designed to generate awareness, and build empathy and understanding about caregiving through the creation of uplifting and inspiring web series that showcase the inspiring work of caregivers across Canada.

-Stories For Caregivers is produced with the participation of TELUS Fund.
 In 2017, TELUS Fund launched the first Special Call for Web Series to surface stories with the potential to positively impact individuals caring for loved ones.
-Since then the Fund has helped finance fifteen original pilot episodes and five original web series: Growing Together with Jann Arden, Cypher, Caring For Those Who Care, Being There, and House Call With Dr. Yvette Lu.
+Since then the Fund has helped finance twenty seven original pilot episodes and twelve original web series.

-These touching series have been released annually to the public through the Stories For Caregivers initiative, with marketing and promotional support provided by TELUS Fund.
-In that time they have amassed over 4 MILLION views and have been featured on national television, radio, and other mainstream news media across the country.
+These touching series have been released annually to the public through the Stories for Caregivers initiative, with marketing and promotional support provided by TELUS Fund.
+In that time they have amassed over 15 million views and have been featured on national television, radio, and other mainstream news media across the country.

 Who are caregivers?

 Simply put, Caregivers are individuals who have been charged with the care and well-being of anyone with a limiting condition.
-In Canada there are currently over 8 million active Caregivers, most of whom are unrecognized and unpaid.
+In Canada there are currently over 8 million unrecognized and unpaid Caregivers.
 These individuals juggle full time careers with caring for parents, spouses, and children leaving little to no free time for anything else.
 This number is growing rapidly and is a global issue.